 Sure enough, thirty minutes later a private coach arrived at the front of the Shinra estate.
 The family was on time getting on the road, surprisingly.
 It was a short ride to the beginning of the parade, where they were all treated with the utmost respect.
 Everyone was in a hurry, however, to get the parade started, and they were rushed aboard their float.
 It looked like a cruise ship made of tissue paper, basically, but it kept the crowd cheering when it passed by.
 With the light-colored float he was riding on, the president really did stick out like a sore thumb.
 I seemed nobody cared though.
 Here was the president of Shinra Inc., and practically the whole world.

 The parade went on predictably, with no complications to set it back.
 The people were throwing confetti from their balconies, and children bounced up and down, cheering.
 Small stands sold food, balloons, and other carnival items.
 There was a carnival, in fact, that would be held after the parade, right in the middle of the city.
 It seemed every person in Midgar was lined up along the street, waiting their turn to see the famous SOLDIERs.
 When the float finally came by—after many small and rather useless floats that were mainly for decoration—the people screamed and yelled, and threw even more confetti at the float.
 Standing there were five SOLDIERS, four looking rather generic, save for their massive muscles.
 They looked to be in their early or mid twenties, a young group; they must have been trained from a young age.
-The final SOLDIER was young boy with silver hair.
+The final SOLDIER was a young boy with silver hair.
 He looked to be about thirteen, much younger than the rest of them.
 Although he was younger, his physique far surpassed that of a thirteen year old boy.
 Standing behind him was a scientist in a white lab coat.
 He had black hair pulled back in a ponytail, and glasses framed small, beady eyes.
-He seemed to be frowning with great distaste, although none of the spectators could really tell from their distance.
+He seemed to be frowning with great distaste, although none of the spectators could really tell from their distance, and the dark caused by the thick smog that hung over the whole city.
 It seemed that he didn't like being shown off in front of so many people.
 The SOLDIERs all had rock solid expressions; none of them moved a muscle, except for one; he seemed to be having trouble keeping that way.
 Discipline is a hard thing, it seems.

 While the whole crowd was in an uproar about the SOLDIERs, the president and his family neared the end of the parade.
 At the end, a platform stood waiting for them; this would be the final stage, where the SOLDIERs would be announced officially.
 Much of the crowd tried following the parade, but not everyone could fit into the square behind the floats.
 Though it would be easier when the floats were taken out to be stored for next time.
 When the time came for the parade to end, the Shinra family stepped off the float and onto the platform, and waited for the SOLDIERs to catch up.